ibm-ecosystem-engineering/Watson-NLP/MLOps/Deploy-to-Code-Engine/README.md

 ## Create the runtime container image
-IBM Entitled Registry contains various container images for Watson Runtime and associated pretrained models.
-Once you've obtained the entitlement key from the [container software library](https://myibm.ibm.com/products-services/containerlibrary), you can login to the registry with the key, and pull the container images to your local machine.
+The IBM Entitled Registry contains various container images for Watson Runtime.
+Once you've obtained the entitlement key from the [container software library](https://myibm.ibm.com/products-services/containerlibrary), you can login to the registry with the key, and pull the runtime images to your local machine.
+The Watson Runtime on its own doesn't have any models included.
+However, you can easily build a runtime container image to include one or more pretrained models, which are also stored as container images in the IBM Entitled Registry.

 ### Step 1: Login to the IBM Entitled Registry